DylanVanAssche/escooter-esp8266-arduino/README.md

-# escooter-esp8266-arduino
+# E-Scooter
-E-Scooter code for my DIY electric scooter based on Arduino and IOT
+E-Scooter code for my DIY electric scooter based on Arduino and IOT.